-Broccoli Microgreen Seeds
+Broccoli Microgreen Seeds Specifications

 Want to grow your own superfood in just days?
-Our Broccoli Seeds for Microgreens are your ticket to fresh, homegrown nutrition that’s as easy as it gets.
+Our Broccoli Microgreen Seeds are your ticket to fresh, homegrown nutrition that’s as easy as it gets.
 These tiny greens pack up to 10x more sulforaphane than mature broccoli, plus vitamins A, C, E, calcium, and iron.
 Perfect for smoothies, salads, stir-fries, or even your avo toast!

 Learn more at our broccoli sprout guide, which covers everything broccoli sprouts, including handy little tips that you really should know.